i-ishaan-singh/IUIjs/README.md

 ## Container

 Containers are IUI Components which contains other Containers or Widgets.
+Containers are also rendered like widgets in which the attributes are passed as options to the Container, but unline Widgets the Container is not turned into div elements.
+Every Container contains his own Widgets, therefore if There is nesting of Containers the parent Container will contain the Child container but not the widgets of the Child Container.